developerr-ayush/gulp-setup/README.md

 # Gulp Setup

 ## Description
-The Gulp Setup repository provides a basic folder structure and setup for a web project using Gulp and Dart SCSS.
-It aims to simplify the initial setup process and enable users to quickly start developing their projects.
+- The Gulp Setup repository provides a basic folder structure and setup for a web project using Gulp and SCSS.
+- It aims to simplify the initial setup process and enable users to quickly start developing their projects.

 ### Features
 - File structure: The repository includes a pre-defined folder structure that follows common conventions for web development projects.
 This structure helps organize different types of files, such as HTML, CSS, JavaScript, and assets.